 This exhibit includes select issues in their entirety and an anthology of pieces from the Newcomb literary magazine.
 The Newcomb Arcade was the magazine published by the students and alumnae of the College from 1909-1934.

 This exhibit introduces the ceramics tradition of Newcomb College of the last hundred years.
 Look here for biographies of some of the women designers as well as the history of Newcomb Pottery.

 Newcomb Relief Unit

 This explores the history of a group of students who assisted overseas during World War I.

 The Newcomb College Oral History Project is intended to record the first-hand reminiscences of Newcomb College alumnae, faculty, and staff in order to preserve and transmit the rich heritage of Newcomb College and to document life at Newcomb as well as the social and professional histories of Newcomb alumnae.
 Listen to excerpts from these interviews, and watch soon for a listing of all our interviews.
 This will be a work-in-progress, since the interviewing of many women occurred in the 1980s and the quality of the tapes is not perfect.
-You will then have some of the same access you might have if you visited the archives.
+You will then have some of the same access you might have if you visited the Archives.
 In other cases, we can make digital recordings for you on request.

 Information about scrapbooks, their history, and their cultural significance can be found at this location.

 One of the collections housed in the Newcomb Archives is the collection of Newcomb College Student Records, dating from 1895-1925.
 As in all archival collections, this collection shows us the past: glimpses of the dreams and hopes of generations that came before us.
 One way that this collection allows this sort of reflection is through its letterheads, the very stationery on which parents and their daughters wrote to the College.
 These colorful pages provide information about the family business or the employer (usually of the father) and, by extension, information about the whole of the commercial South.

 Ruth and Rosalie: Friendships and Historical Process